archiegoodman2/archiegoodman2/README.md

 - 👋 Hi, I’m @archiegoodman2
 - 👀 I’m interested in ...
-Cybersecurity, fitness, brazilian jiu-jitsu and surfing
+Climbing, fitness, martial arts and surfing
 - 🌱 I’m currently learning ...
 Python and Javascript with lower level languages to follow soon
 - 💞️ My current main project ...
 An app to recognise and translate handwriting using machine learning (including coding a full neural net from scratch in js) using the MERN stack and hopefully deploying to cloud
 - 📫 How to reach me ... https://www.linkedin.com/in/archie-goodman-a0bb4b1b7/